 GFS is a system that replicates files across machines.
 It's meant for an environment where lots of users are writing to the files, the files are really big, and failures are common.
 Section 2-4 of the paper describe the design of GFS, Section 5 discusses how GFS handles failures, and Sections 6-7 detail their evaluation and real-world usage of GFS.

-To check whether you understand the design of GFS, you should be able to answer the following questions: What is the role of the master?
+To check whether you understand the design of GFS, you should be able to answer the following questions: What is the role of the controller?
 How does a read work?
 How does a write work?

 As you read, think about: